 Russ Berrie Making a Difference Awards

 One of our foundation’s signature initiatives, the Russ Berrie Making a Difference Award recognizes New Jersey’s most exceptional unsung heroes each year for remarkable work transforming their communities.
-Along with a monetary prize — $50,000, $35,000 and $25,000 for the top three winners and $5,000 for runners-up — the awards, which are announced in a ceremony at Ramapo College, also provide a rare moment of public recognition for recipients’ tireless efforts to help others.
+Along with a monetary prize — $50,000 for the top winner, $25,000 for the second and third-place winners and $7,500 for runners-up — the awards, which are announced in a ceremony at Ramapo College, also provide a rare moment of public recognition for recipients’ tireless efforts to help others.
 Russ Berrie created the Making a Difference Awards two decades ago, explaining to The New York Times, “It’s another way of looking at philanthropy — inspiring people to look at themselves and what they can do for the community.”

 Recent Top Award Winners